 CIRCA Building restored as apartments and ground floor retail spaces.

 Today the Irvin Cobb building is an Assisted Living and Section 8 apartment community with 1 and 2 bedrooms available.
-Read an indepth history of the hotel at npgallery.nps.gov
+Read the detailed history of the hotel on a pdf file at npgallery.nps.gov.